GenericMappingTools/gmt/doc/rst/source/julia_wrapper.rst

     gmt("pscoast -Rg -JA280/30/3.5i -Bg -Dc -A1000 -Gnavy -P > GMT_lambert_az_hemi.ps")

 Note the ``using GMT`` command.
-We need to do that to load the ``GMT.jl`` wrapper and the first time it will take a little longer because it need to compile the module's code but following commands will run at same speed as the command line calls to **GMT**.
+We need to do that to load the ``GMT.jl`` wrapper and the first time it will take a little longer because it will need to *JIT* compile the module's code.
+Following commands, however, will run at same speed as the command line calls to **GMT**.

-But that is not particularly interesting as after all we could do the exact same thing on the a shell command line.
+However, the above example is not particularly interesting as after all we could do the exact same thing on the a shell command line.
 Things start to get interesting when we can send data *in* and *out* from Julia to **GMT**.
 So, consider the following example